DhanoaJasjit/PneumoniaMNIST-InceptionV3/README.md

 - Try 2x oversampling (~768 Normal) + **focal loss** to reduce Normal false negatives.
 - Tune for longer (e.g., 20 epochs @ 3e-7) with warm restarts.
 - Add Grad-CAM and explainability for model transparency.
-- Expand this README with troubleshooting and versioning notes.

 ---